decentralized-identity/confidential-storage/packages/data-vault-client/README.md

 # Data Vault Client

-This is a sample implementation of the data vault client.
+This is a sample implementation of a data vault client.

+This code is meant to explain the data structures and cryptographic operations associated with encrypted data vaults and identity hubs.

 ### Getting Started